markdwags/Razor/help/docs/guide/index.md

+---
+description: A comprehensive guide to the UO Razor scripting engine, including descriptions & examples for all commands, expressions, keywords
+---

 # Introduction

-The **Razor Scripting Engine** is a _"command based scripting language"_ designed to make it easier to read, create, edit and share Razor scripts.
+The **Razor Scripting Engine** is a _"command based scripting language"_ designed to make it easier to read, create, edit and share UO Razor scripts.

 To learn more about this version of Razor, please visit the [home page](https://www.razorce.com).